New Zealand Guided Ascents & Courses

-What kind of physical condition should I be in for a trek?
+What kind of physical condition should I be in for my trip or course?

 We encourage you to work on your fitness prior to your course/ascent.
 When training, it is recommended you carry a pack for long periods on hills and uneven terrain.
 Over time, increase the pack weight until you are comfortable with 15-20kgs.
 Gym training, swimming, running and cycling also add to your base fitness and are a great addition to a pack training program.